dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ## Business logic validation

-Business logic validation can be accomplished with a [validator component](#validator-components):
+Business logic validation can be accomplished with a [validator component](#validator-components) that receives form errors in a dictionary.

-* Process model validation in the form component.
-* Pass field validation errors in a dictionary to the validator component.

 In the following example:

-* The validator component, `CustomValidator`, shown in the [Validator components](#validator-components) section is used.
+* The `CustomValidator` component from the [Validator components](#validator-components) section of this article is used.
 * The validation requires that the value of the ship description (`Description`) isn't `null` or empty if the user selects the `Defense` ship classification (`Classification`).

 When validation messages are set in the component, they're added to the validator's <xref:Microsoft.AspNetCore.Components.Forms.ValidationMessageStore> and shown in the <xref:Microsoft.AspNetCore.Components.Forms.EditForm>: